Saturday, 11 April 2026

-Fragrant Layers for the Stamping Inkspirations Colour Challenge Blog Hop
+Fun-fold time for the Stamping Inkspirations Blog Hop

 Hello and welcome to my blog!
 Today I am taking part in a blog hop with some fellow enthusiasts who love sharing their creative talents using their Stampin' Up!® products.
-This month we have a colour challenge for the Stamping Inkspirations Blog Hop.
+This month in the Stamping Inkspirations Blog Hop we are featuring Fun Fold cards.

-Please continue along the hop to see what the others have created too...enjoy the projects!
+This has been so much fun - enjoy the other projects!
 We would love to hear from you and so if you have been inspired, please leave a comment.

 Do you need any of the products used on today's cards?
 If you live in the UK please take a look in my online Stampin' Up! shop.
 You can follow the link or click on the pictures below of the products I have used today.